 Include in your policies a pre-employment screening policy that in turn includes criminal background checks.
 Unfortunately, many employers learn after an occurrence of theft, violence or other misconduct that an employee had a criminal history that, if checked, would have indicated a risk of the very conduct that has caused injury, significant financial losses, or worse, death.
 A criminal background check does cost money, but not nearly as much as a lawsuit, or the amount involved in employee theft.
 When someone gets hurt or sustains heavy losses as a result, an employer who would have known the employee was not an appropriate hire if it had run a criminal background check risks at least one negligent hire lawsuit.
 Even one lawsuit can result in a multi-million dollar verdict or settlement and then there are legal fees incurred to defend the lawsuit.

 Follow all FCRA requirements when running a criminal background check (or credit report).
-You can read our previous articles for specifics on the FCRA requirements (might want to include links here?).
+You can read our previous articles for specifics on the FCRA requirements.
 In general though, if you use a third party to get someone’s criminal or credit history, you must provide written disclosure to job applicants and get their written consent before you run the background check.
 You must also provide certain notices, and an opportunity to explain or dispute negative entries before you reject an applicant.
 The FCRA’s provisions are not hard to follow.
 To many employers they seem like a procedural formality.
 If you take this approach and you decide to ignore the FCRA requirements, you may find yourself facing a lawsuit here as well.
 Remember, even if a lawsuit is dismissed, and even when the judgment or settlement amount is relatively low, you will still also incur significant fees for your legal defense.

 Exercise proper care in selecting a vendor for background and credit reports.
 Background checks and credit reports can contain inaccurate information.
 When the screening company is less than careful about entering in the right personal information or making sure that the report matches the person being checked, the risk of an employer making a hiring decision based on wrong information multiplies.
 If that’s not enough, many employers are taken in by online background screening companies promising fast results, low fees and no need to get the applicant’s consent beforehand.
 Any company making even one of these promises probably does not comply with the Fair Credit Reporting Act.
 If you hire this type of company to run your criminal background and credit checks, you could find yourself facing a complaint from the Federal Trade Commission (FTC) or even a lawsuit.
 Penalties, fines and damages increase, often to staggering amounts, with the number of FCRA violations.
 We wrote about this issue in our article, Beware of Non-FCRA Background Screening Companies.